8 Days / From $4499 / Call: 1-888-565-7158

-A stunning 6 night, 7 day fully guided and hosted off-piste adventure exploring the best resorts and out of bounds terrain of Northern Patagonia’s Lake District, ending with an optional day of cat skiing south of Bariloche.
+A stunning 7 night, 8 day fully guided advanced off-piste adventure exploring the best resorts and out of bounds terrain of Northern Patagonia.

 We start in Chapelco near the beautiful mountain village of San Martin de Los Andes.
-Ranked Argentina’s Best Ski Resort in 2015 by the World Ski Awards, Chapelco offers a great mix of steep open bowls, easy backcountry access, fun tree skiing and some of the best manicured groomed runs in the Andes should you decide to stay in bounds.
+Ranked Argentina’s Best Ski Resort by the World Ski Awards, Chapelco offers a great mix of open bowls, easy backcountry access, and fun tree skiing.

-- 7 day-guided out of bounds snow tour in Patagonia, Argentina with optional cat skiing
+- 8 day-guided out of bounds snow tour in Patagonia, Argentina

 - All trip logistics are handled once you arrive